chris-wood/draft-wood-httpbis-ech-coalescing/draft-wood-httpbis-ech-coalescing.md

  -
     ins: C. A. Wood
     name: Christopher A. Wood
-    organization: Cloudflare, Inc.
+    organization: Cloudflare
     email: caw@heapingbits.net

 --- abstract

 This document specifies new criteria under which HTTP/2 clients may reuse connections.
 It updates {{!RFC7540}}.

 --- middle